elba-security/elba-security/docs/recipes/instance-install-form.md

 # Instance install form

-This recipe is for integration which have an app installed in a SaaS instance which use a combinaition of domain, client id and client secret in order to interact with its APIs.
+This recipe is for integrations that have an app installed in a SaaS instance which uses a combination of the domain, client ID and client secret in order to interact with its APIs.

-> If your integration authentication is working through a classic OAuth flow, you don't need to implement a form.
+> If your integration's authentication is working through a classic OAuth flow, you don't need to implement a form.
 For now, you can rely on the example provided in the template.

-## Page form
+## Install page

 When an admin is redirected from elba to an integration he land on the install page.
-Search params `organisation_id` and `region` are always appended in the URL.
-The following example heavily rely on new Next.js & React APIs: the page is client component rendering a form that will call a server action on submit.
-Once the form validated, the client will either redirect the user or display errors bellow form fields.
+The search params `organisation_id` and `region` must always be appended in the URL.
+The following example heavily relies on the new Next.js & React APIs: the page is a client component rendering a form that will call a server action on submit.
+Once the form is validated, the client will either redirect the user or display the errors bellow the form's fields.

 > This recipe is CSS free.
-We don't expect integration to contains any stylesheet or components library.
-We will provide one in a near future.
+We don't expect the integrations to contain any stylesheet or components library.
+We will provide those UI elements in the near future.

 ```tsx
 // /app/install/page.ts